walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 COMMANDS:
 - `git branch`

-DISCUSS: Why is it called a "Pull REQUEST", if you're pushing changes?
+DISCUSS: 🤔 Why is it called a "**Pull** Request", if you're **pushing** changes?
-- In the fork/pull model, an actual `git pull` happened when the request was granted, since multiple remote repos were involved: the source repo and its fork.
+- Back in the day, with Github's original fork/pull model, an actual `git pull` happened when the request was granted, since multiple remote repos were involved: the source repo and its fork.
 A `git pull` fetched-and-merged the changes from the forked repo to its source repo.
-- In the shared-repo model, no `git pull` is involved, since you've already pushed your changes to the source repo (although on a different branch).
-However, you *are* still asking for your changes to be "pulled" into the main development stream; so in that sense, it's still a "request for a pull".
+- In the shared-repo model however, no `git pull` is involved, since you've already pushed your changes to the source repo (although on a different branch).
+However, you *are* still "requesting" for your changes to be "pulled" into the main development stream; so in a logical sense, it's still a "request for a pull".

 # Session Two